 You might easily imagine who you want at our bedside as you leave this world, but of importance is also who you don’t want in a 10-mile radius of your sacred space.
 You might be the only person with that knowledge.
 Here, in this document, is where you let those caring for you, know.

 Do you imagine loved ones sitting next to you one at a time?
 Would they first spend a few minutes alone, quieting their thoughts and recalling a favorite memory shared with you before approaching?
 Or would lively groups of friends please you more?
 Should someone bring a guitar?
 Bubbles?
 Sparklers?
 Here we will build the rituals you want to have happen.
 Do you want anyone to lay in bed with you, brush your hair?
 Would you like a book for them to write messages in?

 We will explore what you might like to have happening with and around your body as you approach and then give out into the world, your precious final breath.
 Do you want family members to encircle you, each with a hand resting on you?
-Do you want friends to cleanse your body with delicate oils before wrapping in a beautiful cloth?
-Do you want me to read to those present, a message you dictated, leaving behind last thoughts?
-Do you want old love letters, small stones, flowers or the fly fishing lures you handmade placed around you as people sing or pray or tell old stories?
+Do you want friends to cleanse your body with delicate oils before wrapping in a beautiful shroud?
+Do you want me to deliver letters you dictated, leaving behind last thoughts to special people?
+Do you want certain books, small stones, flowers or the fly fishing lures you handmade, placed around you as people sing or pray or tell old stories?

 I will document all of this for you, print and bind it in a way it can be kept at your bedside, so everyone understands your wishes.
 I can also drop your document onto a thumb drive for you to keep and modify for as long as you would like.